codegourmet/markdown-toc/README.md

 If `OUTFILE` is omitted, the result will be displayed.
 If `OUTFILE` equals `INFILE`, the processor will work in overwrite mode.

+You can also symlink this file for easier use:
+    sudo ln -s PATH_TO_THIS_REPO/markdown-toc.rb /usr/bin/markdown-toc

 # <a name="toc_6"></a>5.
 Example
 This file has been generated from `README_source.md`